6500 Soquel Dr.

 In 2004 scenic designer Skip Epperson became the new Artistic Director for Cabrillo Stage producing The Music Man that summer.
-In 2005, Epperson tested the repertory waters by producing two musical productions, Annie Get Your Gun and The Fantasticks.
+Dustin Leonard began serving as production manager and in 2005 Epperson tested the repertory waters by producing two musical productions, Annie Get Your Gun and The Fantasticks.
 The company was thrilled to have Lile Cruse return as guest Musical Director and Conductor of the pit orchestra for Annie Get Your Gun.

 In accepting his new role as Artistic Director, Nordgren said, "I plan to continue the tradition of excellence that Lile and Skip have established at Cabrillo Stage.
 It is my hope that the community will continue to support our endeavors to keep this Santa Cruz tradition alive for many years to come."

-Nordgren's vision and risk-taking has brought Cabrillo Stage to new heights.
-He returned the company to a two-show summer season with Little Shop of Horrors and Kiss Me Kate (2007), and Forever Plaid and Jesus Christ Superstar (2008).
+With Dustin Leonard now fully serving as production manager and managing director, he helped Nordgren return the company to a two-show summer season with Little Shop of Horrors (directed by Leonard) and Kiss Me Kate (2007), and Forever Plaid and Jesus Christ Superstar (2008).
 The 2009 summer season of Love Perfect Change and The Wizard of Oz, were such box office sensations that Nordgren launched the company into its first Christmas season offering, producing Scrooge in the brand new Crocker Theater in the Visual and Performing Arts Complex at Cabrillo College.